9.4.2. if Statements in Assembly

 The last two instructions revert the call stack to its original size and return from the function call.
 In this case,

-Now, suppose that the branch was taken at <getSmallest+24>
+Now, suppose that the branch was taken at <getSmallest+24>.
+In other words,

 the next instructions to execute are: